Read This First

 Prompt 3: What new industries and career opportunities will emerge from this anticipated AI-generated unemployment?

-The central claim is this: As AI advances and automates a broad range of tasks, new industries and career opportunities are likely to emerge.
+In plain terms: As AI advances and automates a broad range of tasks, new industries and career opportunities are likely to emerge.

 Professionals will be needed to develop and enforce ethical guidelines, ensuring AI systems operate within legal and moral boundaries.